frnsimoes/frnsimoes.github.io/content/posts/memory-ramblings.md

 In my case, the default page size is `4096` bytes and the `hugepagesize` is `2048kB`.

 So, what does `MAP_HUGETLB` do?
 It requests pages larger than the default page size for memory mappings.
 This is useful for programs with a large memory footprint.
 For example, consider a process that uses 2 MB of memory.
 Using the default 4 KB pages, mapping this memory would require 512 entries in the TLB (Translation Lookaside Buffer).
-This increases the likelihood of TLB misses and results in more costly page table walks.
-Using a huge page size (e.g., 2 MB) allows the same memory to be mapped with a single TLB entry, significantly reducing TLB misses and improving efficiency.
+In more costly page table walks, this increases the likelihood of TLB misses.
+Instead, we can Use a huge page size (e.g., 2 MB), allowing the same memory to be mapped with a single TLB entry, significantly reducing TLB misses and improving efficiency.

 **but what are these pages, and why do they have sizes?**